IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Install a DCM
 ~~~~~~~~~~~~~

 Installation instructions can be found at https://github.com/sbgrid/data-capture-module .
-If you have feedback on these instructions, please get in touch.
+Note that a shared filesystem between Dataverse and your DCM is required.
+You cannot use a DCM with non-filesystem storage options such as Swift.

 Once you have installed a DCM, you will need to configure two database settings on the Dataverse side.
 These settings are documented in the :doc:`/installation/config` section of the Installation Guide: